Le Corsaire: Konstantin Sergeyev's revival of 1973

 In 1973, the ballet master of the Kirov Ballet, Konstantin Sergeyev, staged his own version of Le Corsaire that included new pieces and updated choreography.
-Sergeyev included a new variation for the characters Conrad and Birbanto in Act I, fashioned from themes taken from Adam's original score.
+Sergeyev included a new variation for the characters Conrad and Birbanto in act 1, fashioned from themes taken from Adam's original score.

 Sergeyev's revival was pulled from the Kirov Ballet's repertory after only nine performances.
 It has been said that the Ballet Master had fallen into disfavor with the Soviet government due to the defections from the U.S.S.R. of Natalia Makarova and Mikhail Baryshnikov, Makarova's defection having caused his dismissal from the post of artistic director in 1970.

 The full-length Le Corsaire was not performed again by the Kirov Ballet until 1977, when Oleg Vinogradov (the Kirov Ballet's artistic director from 1977) staged Pyotr Gusev's 1955 version.
 In 1989 the Kirov Ballet decided to present a revival of Le Corsaire for its upcoming world tour.
 There was much debate as to whether Vinogradov's staging of Gusev's version would be retained or whether Sergeyev's version would be reinstated.
 In the end the company chose to retain the Gusev version, which the company still performs regularly.

 In 1992 Yuri Grigorovich, director of the Bolshoi Ballet of Moscow, invited Sergeyev to mount his 1973 revival of Le Corsaire for the company.
 This production—which included a heavily re-edited and re-orchestrated score by the Bolshoi Theatre's conductor Alexander Sotnikov—premiered on 11 March 1992 to great success, but after only seven performances Grigorovich decided to pull the production from the repertory.
 After witnessing the success of Sergeyev's production, Grigorovich decided to stage his own version, which premiered on 16 February 1994.
 Grigorovich's production was then taken out of the repertory after the director left the company in 1995.